SleepyCattStar/auth/ReadMe.md

 # Authentication Microservice

-An authentication microservice built using FastAPI, MongoDB and Docker.
+An authentication microservice built using FastAPI, MongoDB and containerized using docker.

 ## Features